mboyan/msc-thesis/README.md

 # Master Thesis
 Includes materials for Master's Thesis Project

+## Reflections on unchanging decay exponent with varying inter-spore distance
+- Spores at a distance of $5R$ look dispersed enough to enable faster diffusion.
+Then why is such not measured?
+- Is it a numerical error?
+Run explicit version with a higher $P_s$ and compare.
+- More spores add more concentration to the lattice.
+But shouldn't the boundary absorb them?
+Does the absorbing boundary not work?
+- The exponent $Q^{3/4}$ seems suspiciously linked to spherical geometry? $Q$ itself intrinsically contains $R$ in its exponent.
+- Perhaps spores close to the absorbing boundary close it off?
+This is actually indicated in one of the plots, exponent increases with distance and then decreases again.
+Try a larger lattice?
+Or smaller spores?

 ## Note for heavy future experiments
 Set up incremental file saving, where a simulation can start from the final state of a previous one.